psteniusubi/cesr-decoder/README.md

 # CESR decoder

-Browser based CESR decoder app implemented in javascript.
-The purpose of this app to visualize CESR streams and values.
+Browser based [CESR decoder app](https://psteniusubi.github.io/cesr-decoder/) implemented in javascript.
+The purpose of this app is to visualize CESR streams and values.
 I have found this useful when learning how CESR works.

 This implementation is based on following specifications